Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.md

 ### Creating the Linux Application Project

-1. In the Vitis IDE, select **File→ New → Application Project**.
+1. In the Vitis IDE, select **File → New → Application Project**.
 The New Project wizard opens.

 2. Use the information in the table below to make your selections in the wizard.